Dominic Troulan

-Dominic Charles Rupert Troulan, (born 12 December 1962) is a retired British Army officer and former Royal Marine who was awarded the George Cross on 16 June 2017 for his actions during the 2013 Westgate shopping mall attack in Nairobi, Kenya.
-He was the first civilian recipient of the award in 25 years.
+Dominic Charles Rupert Troulan, (born 12 December 1962) is a British security consultant and former military officer.
+Serving in the Royal Marines and British Army for three decades, he retired from the British military in 2009 at the rank of major.
+Troulan was awarded the George Cross on 16 June 2017 for his actions during the 2013 Westgate shopping mall attack in Kenya, becoming was the first civilian recipient of the award in 25 years.

 Early life

-Troulan was born in Banbury, Oxfordshire, on 12 December 1962.
+Dominic Charles Rupert Troulan was born in Oxfordshire market town of Banbury on 12 December 1962.

 Military career

-Troulan served in the British Armed Forces for 30 years, first in the Royal Marines and subsequently in the British Army.
-He joined the Royal Marines in June 1979, and fought in the Falklands War with 42 Commando.
-He later served in Northern Ireland during The Troubles and was decorated on two separate tours.
-As a sergeant in the Royal Marines, Troulan was awarded the Queen's Gallantry Medal for his "gallant and distinguished services in Northern Ireland" in 1993.

-This was followed by a Queen's Commendation for Valuable Service for a 2002 tour, by which time Troulan was a warrant officer class 1 in the British Army's Parachute Regiment.
-He received a short-service commission in the rank of captain on 15 April 2002.
-He was granted an intermediate regular commission in the same rank on 1 January 2005, and was promoted to major on 31 July 2008.
-On ending active service, he entered the reserve of officers on 31 August 2009.
+Troulan enlisted in the Royal Marines in June 1979 and fought in the 1982 Falklands War in 42 Commando.
+He subsequently served in Northern Ireland during the Troubles and was decorated on two separate tours of service.
+As a Royal Marine sergeant Troulan was awarded the Queen's Gallantry Medal for his "gallant and distinguished services in Northern Ireland" in 1993.
+He transferred to the British Army's Parachute Regiment in 1998 and received a temporary commission as captain on 15 April 2002.
+Troulan was awarded a Queen's Commendation for Valuable Service on 29 April 2003 for a 2002 tour of service in Northern Ireland, by which time Troulan held the substantive rank of warrant officer class one.
+He was granted an intermediate regular commission as captain on 1 January 2005 and was promoted to major on 31 July 2008.
+He retired from the military on 31 August 2009 and entered the reserve of officers on the same day.